 Do you want to learn how to become rich?
 Now, this post isn’t about having millions and millions of dollars.
 When I say “rich” I mean having some kind of financial freedom or success.

-So, learning how to become rich could mean being debt free, retiring early, paying off your house, not living paycheck to paycheck, or just having a positive net worth.
+So, learning how to become rich could mean being debt free, retiring early, paying off your house, not living paycheck to paycheck, growing a nest egg, or just having a positive net worth.
 What you want might be completely different than what someone else wants, and that’s okay.

 When I was younger I thought that I wanted a huge house, a really fancy car, and to be able to buy whatever trendy clothes I wanted.